Alicelibinguo5/ads-compaign-metric/docs/architecture_diagram.md

 1. **`src/kafka/topics.py`** - Reduced to single topic
 2. **`src/kafka/producer.py`** - Removed user behavior methods
-3. **`src/kafka/consumer.py`** - Simplified to campaign events only
+3. **`src/kafka/consumer.py`** - Streamlined to campaign events only
 4. **`src/flink/streaming_pipeline.py`** - Removed complex enrichment
 5. **`src/flink/iceberg_sink.py`** - Reduced to 2 tables

 ### 🎯 **Ready for Use**

-The simplified implementation is now:
+The implementation is now:
 - **Easier to deploy and test**
 - **Faster to develop and debug**
 - **More maintainable and scalable**
 - **Focused on core campaign metrics**

-**The architecture is now much more focused and manageable while still providing the essential real-time campaign metrics functionality!**
+**The architecture is now focused and manageable while still providing the essential real-time campaign metrics functionality!**

-Would you like to proceed with **Item 6: Apache Superset dashboard implementation** using this simplified architecture?
+Would you like to proceed with **Item 6: Apache Superset dashboard implementation** using this architecture?